 Guru needs to be able to read the contents of files posted to channels to be able to support the creation of Guru Cards from these files.

-Allows users to create Cards out of messages and threads in private channels.
+Allows users to create Cards or add to existing Cards out of messages and threads in private channels.

 This allows Guru to open a DM with new users where they can receive notifications and interact with the bot.